pheasantframework/pheasant/pheasant_cli/README.md

-# The Pheasant Framework Command Line Interface
+# The Pheasant Framework CLI
 This is the package for the Pheasant Command Line Interface Application.

 `pheasant` is a cli tool for creating, testing, running and working on pheasant applications.
 With this tool, you can quickly get started with creating your pheasant projects with ease.